What makes a medical procedure scientific? What makes it quackery?

 So I’m an advocate of scientific method, but I don’t discount the personal and non-scientific side of medicine.
 That’s why, at yesterday’s conference of the Israel Society for the History and Philosophy of Science, I chose to attend a session on “Boundaries and Categories in the Alternative Medicine Discourse.”

 In other words, there has been a change in the standard of what science is.
-This in turn has affected the way both conventional and non-conventional practitioners see their work.
+This in turn has affected the way both conventional and non-conventional practitioners see their work, be they ones who use white label CBD provider products or any other methods.
 Statistical methods are nearly all that is important to advocates of the new school of evidence-based medicine, which seeks to make health care more effective and efficient by nearly eliminating the physician’s intuitions and prejudices from his work.
 Many alternative therapists have recast their fields from being alternatives to conventional methods to being supplements to it.
 At the same time, some conventional practitioners are resisting the pure empiricism of evidence-based medicine, and many alternative therapists claim that the worth of their treatments cannot be measured randomized controlled trials precisely because they are tailored to the individual patient.

 As I understood Filc’s talk, the point here is not that we have no objective way of distinguishing between effective and non-effective treatments.
 Scientific procedure does in fact provide us with important tools for doing so.
 However, following the development of scientific practice keeps us humble.
 The scientific gold standard of today would have been foreign to researchers a century ago, and we can assume that a century from now scientific procedures will be different from what they are now.